Unity Plugin Getting Started¶

 Import WaveVR plugin into Unity projects¶

 Import wvr_unity_sdk.unitypackage through Assets > Import Package > Custom Package….

 Select All components, and click Import.

-After the importing, a dialog will pop up to notice you the suggested project settings of WaveVR.
-Clicking the “Accept all” button is recommended for the beginners.
+After the importing is completed, a dialog will pop up to notify you about the suggested project settings of WaveVR.
+Clicking the “Accept all” button is recommended for beginners.

 If you missed this dialog, you can find it out in the WaveVR Menu

 Using Prefab for Stereo View¶